-While this is one of the most common errors you may notice when dealing with no signal on Android, other errors include ‘Error while searching the network’, ‘Your SIM card does not allow connection for this network’ and ‘Search network automatically’. or “emergency calls only”
+While this is one of the most common errors you may notice when dealing with no signal on Android, other errors include ‘Error while searching the network’, ‘Your SIM card does not allow connection for this network’ and ‘Search network automatically’, or “emergency calls only”.

 Identifying the Problem Maker – The SIM or the Android Device

 Before you start troubleshooting the problem on your phone, it is advisable to check if the SIM works fine on another device.
 You can use a friend’s phone or any other smartphone or tablet in the family.
-This will help you figure out whether the problem lies in the network or in the phone.
-If the SIM behaves properly and you are able to make and receive calls and send messages without any problems from another device, then the problem lies in the device that you are using.
+This will help you figure out whether the problem lies in the network or the phone.
+If the SIM behaves properly and you can make and receive calls and send messages without any problems from another device, then the problem lies in the device that you are using.
 Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone either.

 This is a crucial step to help you understand if the problem lies with the phone or not.
 Once we start troubleshooting the phone, it is pointless to identify the network as a problem after numerous steps.
 Once the phone is identified as the problem maker, the issue can then be either in the software of the phone or in the hardware.
 However, here are the possible solutions to fix this issue.